ssocean/ssocean/README.md

 </p>

 ---
-  *If you liked my profile, you can Star ⭐ the repo and if you want to use this template you can Fork it and can use.*
----
-Would you ike to meet me?

-If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.
-Pick a slot if you'd like to meet me and chat about proposals and ideas - but make sure to describe the agenda
+  *If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.⭐*

----
-  *I use an automatic subscription control system.
-Thus, everyone who subscribes to me, I will subscribe to those and I will respond, and vice versa, I will remove all those who unsubscribe from me from among those who should be followed.*
 ---

 ![](assets/Bottom_down.svg)

 <!---
 ssocean/ssocean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.